-Capital High School Stud lent Curricular Group and Club Application This application is for a new club.
-This application is to renew an existing club. application to be considered ed.
-Incomplete or student club at Helena High School incorrectly prepared applications pies of the guidelines are included will not be considere d.
-All applications will be considered in Approved clubs that violat e District Policy, Montana law or federal law are s ubject to suspension or termination.
-Proposed Club Name: Proposed Club Supervisor Name: vlaws, Charter, or Statement of isor must be present. not limited to bylaws, men detailed statement of purpo nts outlining the r subership expectators se can be provid ules and procedures under which locuments are not yet Describe how member These documents may include but are available, drafts may be attached, or a ers are selected, if there is a Step 3.
-Basis for Curricu permitted to operate as a icular club.
-Groups that do not satisfy this step may be t the school.
-Plea se attach a description of why the lum or the functions of the club must d be designated as a curricular club Step 4.
-Time, frequency, location, and no tice of anticipated club meeting s and functions d nature of the us e of those facilities.
-Attach or desc facilities of the school for which use is f materials which the club plans to use Step 5.
-Submission and A cknowledgemer nt ts and advisor acknowledge that these governing curricular clubs. ne club's members an d operations will adhere to applicable Requesting Student Date Proposed Supervisor Date Approved as Curricular Cl ub By:) By: Date: lated to this application.
-The admit to this have been approved. inistration will report to the requesting students, advisor, and
+Capital High School Stud ent Curricular Gro up and Club Application This application is for a new club Th nis application is to renew an ex cisting club. application to be considered d.
+Incomplete or inco orrectly prepared applications w l.
+The application must be fully completed for the vill not be considered.
+All applications will be considered ed in the Capital High School Student Handbook.
+Approved clubs that violate e District Policy, Mo ntana law or federal law are sub bject to suspension or termination.
+Proposed Club Name: Proposed Club Supervisor Name: e in non-curricular clubs; howe ever, an adult supervisor must be present. are not limited to bylaws, nor a detailed statement of p ts outlining the rules nembership expectat urpose can be provide and procedures under which thions, or a national charter.
+If the ne club will operate.
+These documents may include but e documents are not yet available, drafts may be attached, le.
+Describe how members are selected, if there is a Step 3.
+Basis for Curricul permitted to operate as a cular club.
+Groups that do not satisfy this step may be enhance a course offered at To be approved as a curricular club, the club must be based upon an aspect of the school's curriculum or the functions of the club must enhance a course offered at the school.
+Please attach a description of why the proposed club should be designated as a curricular club providing specific facts supporting such status.
+Step 4.
+Time, frequency, l ocation, and notice of anticipated club meetings and functions Please attach a statement of the proposed use of school facilities, including at the specific areas or facilities of the school for which use is requested and the proposed nature of the use of those facilities.
+Attach or describe any examples of materials which the club plans to use to tell students about the club's existence or to invite students to join.
+Step 5.
+Submission and A cknowledgement By signing this application Board policies and adminis e club's members and operations will adhere to applicable Requesting Student Date Proposed Supervisor Date FOR SCHOOL DISTRIC Application Received By: Approved as Curricular Clu Operating as Non-Curricular NOTES: ıb By: : Date: Date: Date: d to this application.
+The admin t clubs have been approved. nistration will report to the requesting students, advisor,

-TIME SCHEDULES
+TIME SCHEDULES Daily Time Schedule

 Daily Time Schedule

 Period 0 7:25 - 8:15

 Period 1 8:20 - 9:10

 Period 2 9:15 - 10:05

 Announcements and Nutrition Break 10:05 - 10:10

 Period 3 10:15 - 11:05

 Period 4 11:10 - 12:00

 Lunch 12:00 - 12:35

 Period 5 12:35 - 1:25

 Period 6 1:30 - 2:20

 Period 7 2:25 - 3:15

 Assembly Schedule - unless otherwise scheduled

 Period 0 7:25 - 8:15

 Period 1 8:20 - 9:02

 Period 2 9:07 - 9:49

 ASSEMBLY 10:00 - 10:50

 Period 3 10:55 - 11:37

 Period 4 11:42 - 12:24

 Lunch 12:24 - 12:59

 Period 5 12:59 - 1:41

 Period 6 1:46 - 2:28

-Pariod 7 2.33 3.15